 Early History of the Appelton family

 This web page shows only a small excerpt of our Appelton research.
-Another 147 words (10 lines of text) are included under the topic Early Appelton History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1650, 1654 and 1650 are included under the topic Early Appelton History in all our PDF Extended History products and printed products wherever possible.

 Appelton Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Appelton has appeared include Appleton, Apelton, Apleton, Appletown, Apylton and others.

 Early Notables of the Appelton family (pre 1700)

 Another 42 words (3 lines of text) are included under the topic Early Appelton Notables in all our PDF Extended History products and printed products wherever possible.

 At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
 Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Appelton arrived in North America very early: